jupyter-naas/data-product-framework/models/advanced/webhooks/README.md

 To address this issue, you can use the pipeline feature on.error to manage longer webhook execution and get the result of the execution by creating a status file that can store the webhook status.
 If you want to learn more about this feature, please contact florent@naas.ai.

+To learn more about how to use naas.webhook feature, you can refer to [our documentation](https://docs.naas.ai/features/webhook) or use the templates provided in the Naas folder in our [awesome-notebooks repository](https://github.com/jupyter-naas/awesome-notebooks/tree/master/Naas).

 ## Notebooks